 on $(M,g,f)$.
-It remains an interesting open question that whether $\mathrm{R}$ is bounded from above by a constant.
+It remains an interesting open question as to whether or not the scalar curvature $\mathrm{R}$ is bounded from above by a uniform constant.

-By Cao-Zhou \cite{[CaZh]} and Munteanu \cite{[Mun]}, the volume growth of gradient shrinking Ricci soliton can be regarded as an analog of the Bishop's theorem for non-compact manifolds with non-negative Ricci curvature (see also \cite{[MuWa2]}).
-That is, there exists a constant $C(n)$ depending only on $n$ such that
+By Cao-Zhou \cite{[CaZh]} and Munteanu \cite{[Mun]}, the volume growth of a gradient shrinking Ricci soliton can be regarded as an analogue of Bishop's theorem for manifolds with non-negative Ricci curvature (see \cite{[MuWa2]}).
+That is, there exists a constant $c(n)$ depending only on $n$ such that